AVSystem/developer-zone/docs/API_documentation/Overview/Getting_access.md

    --data-urlencode "password=pass" \
   'https://#HOSTNAME/api/auth/oauth_password'
 ```
+You can do it using any of the tool described in section [Tools to test our API]().

-The response to this request contains the access token and its expiration time expressed in seconds:
+The response to this request will contain the access token and its expiration time expressed in seconds:

 ```
-{"access_token":"#TOKEN","token_type":"Bearer","expires_in":"#EXPIRATION_TIME"}
+{"access_token":"your_access_token","token_type":"Bearer","expires_in":"number_of_seconds"}
 ```

 **How to authenticate requests**